ck645/GMM_intravessel/README.md

 This repository contains the data and scripts used in the article:

-Catherine Klesner, Rosie Crawford, Jasmine Vieri, & Marcos Martinón-Torres (2026) **A method to assess inter- and intra-vessel shape variation in pottery using outline-based geometric morphometrics (GMM)** *Antiquity*
+Catherine Klesner, Rosie Crawford, Jasmine Vieri, & Marcos Martinón-Torres (2026) "A method to assess inter- and intra-vessel shape variation in pottery using outline-based geometric morphometrics (GMM)" *Antiquity*

 ---